Registration and Contract (September 15 to October 31)

 The Self-Travel option exists for those participants who buy their own flights.
 These participants will have a higher stipend to account for the cost of their flights.
 If your participants are Self-Travel, please ensure they have a flight home arranged in advance.
 They should not rely on their stipends to purchase their return flights.

-Applicant fees – InterExchange is a nonprofit organization, and we keep our program fees as low as possible to reach the widest audience possible.
+Applicant fees – InterExchange is a nonprofit organization, and we keep our program fees low to reach the widest audience possible.
 We expect our cooperators to join us in keeping the program affordable and require that you inform us in writing about any and all fees that you are charging participants.
-Once you have submitted your fees with the IC Agreement, we will ask you to sign a contract confirming that you will not charge participants more than that amount.
+Once you have submitted your fees with the IC Agreement, you have agreed that you will not charge participants more than that amount.
 Please think carefully about your financial needs for the season before confirming your fees.
-If you do want to charge fees above those suggested by InterExchange Camp USA, please provide us with your competitors’ fees so we can ensure that you are charging a reasonable total for your country.

 Network with some of the following places or groups to find qualified staff: